Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Preliminaries

-for any $x \in \mathbb{R}^d$.
-The $s$-proximal value $P_s(x)$ in~\eqref{eqn: proximal-value} minimizes a weighted sum of the squared Euclidean distance between $y$ and the gradient-based update $x - s\nabla f(x)$, along with the regularization term $g(y)$.
-The introduction of the $s$-proximal subgradient offers the flexibility to handle composite objective functions, enabling efficient minimization of the form $f(x)+g(x)$, where $g(x)$ may be non-smooth but proximally simple.
-When $g$ is specified as the $\ell_1$-norm, i.e., $g(x) = \lambda \|x\|_1$, a closed-form expression for the $s$-proximal value can be derived.
+The $s$-proximal value minimizes a weighted sum of the squared distance from the gradient step $x - s\nabla f(x)$, plus the regularization term $g(y)$.
+The formulation is especially powerful for handling composite objectives with non-smooth but proximally tractable regularizers.
+For instance, when $g(x) = \lambda \|x\|_1$, the $s$-proximal value admits a closed-form expression.
 Specifically, for any $x \in \mathbb{R}^d$, the $i$-th component of $s$-proximal value is given by:

-where $i=1,\ldots,d$ and $\text{sgn}(\cdot)$ denotes the sign function.
-This closed-form expression is particularly useful, as it provides an efficient way to compute the $s$-proximal value for the $\ell_1$-regularization term, which is widely used in sparse optimization problems. \end{defn}